somiltandon/samplejavaapp/README.md

 Sample Java Applicaiton V3.3
-This is for testing using somiltandon repo
+This is for testing using somiltandon repo.
+Now testing the package job on worker node.